Supporting our SAS/NCHD members

 There's also plenty of information on career development including how to write a paper and clinical audit tips.

 Anaesthesia is the official monthly journal of the Association and available to all members.
 It forms part of the membership package and publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.

 Anaesthesia is aimed at consultant and trainee practitioners involved in all branches of anaesthesia, intensive care medicine (including specialists from other disciplines) and pain therapy and also non-medical staff working in those areas.

 Anaesthesia Reports is an independent peer-reviewed online journal that will publish case reports, educational articles, and multimedia, covering any aspect of clinical care from peri-operative medicine, critical care and pain medicine.

 Association members can log on to the Anaesthesia Reports site using their membership information.

-Wherever you are in your career as an anaesthetist, from medical student to consultant, we've got advice and information to help you along the way.
+Wherever you are in your career as an anaesthetist, from medical student to consultant or SAS/NCHD, we've got advice and information to help you along the way.

 Find out more about mentoring, learn about taking care of your physical and mental health and get vital career support.